jesshill/Onish_lab/protocols/RNAi/RNAi in C elegans by E coli feeding.md

 ### KEY CONTROLS:

 - Positive control: _pop-1_ RNAi is a standard positive control that should produce 100% embryonic lethality.
-- Negative control: Empty vector (L4440) is a common negative control that should result in near 0 % embryonic lethality.
+- Negative control: Empty vector (L4440) is a common negative control that should result in a 0 % embryonic lethality.
 - Question specific controls: Other controls can be selected for the exact question of interest.
 For example, the researcher is interested in embryonic lethality due to intestine-specific failure, _elt-2_ RNAi (intestine regulatory gene) is a typical control.

 ### PROTOCOL: